New York AquariumBuy tickets now

 The New York Aquarium in Coney Island is the only aquarium in New York.
 With hundreds of different species, the New York Aquarium aims to educate visitors about aquatic ecosystems and encourage them to defend its preservation.
 Originally located in Lower Manhattan, the aquarium first opened on December 10, 1896.
 The animals were temporarily moved to the Bronx Zoo when this location closed in 1941.
 The aquarium reopened at its current location in Coney Island on June 6, 1957.

 The aquarium is managed by the Wildlife Conservation Society.
-Their mission is to preserve aquatic wildlife and encourage a respect for the nature.
-The New York Aquarium is home to hundreds of aquatic species living in replicas of their natural habitats.
+Their mission is to preserve aquatic wildlife and encourage respect for nature.
+The New York Aquarium is home to hundreds of aquatic species living in replicas of their natural habitats, a great place to visit with kids in New York.
 For example, the sea otters and penguins swim among rocks and trees from the northeastern Pacific.
 Ocean Wonders: Sharks! also opened in 2018.
-A large aquarium and information centre, devoted entirely to sharks.
-Visit the Aquatheater to see the acrobatic skills of the sea lions.
-The animals and their trainers perform three times a day.
+A large aquarium and information centre devoted entirely to sharks.
+Visit the Aquatheater to see the acrobatic skills of the sea lions: The animals and their trainers perform several times a day.

 After purchasing, you will receive an e-ticket that you can print out as your ticket for the aquarium or show as a mobile ticket on your phone.